 Singapore’s smooth traffic, comprehensive infrastructure and general ease of living are hard to argue against.
 But at the same time, its model of high-density living, albeit one punctured by vast interior swathes of secondary-growth jungle, is not to everyone’s tastes.
 Critics say it’s an artificial construct devoid of spontaneous, organic growth; that the emphasis on a controlled urban plan has resulted in a sterile city.
 In the 1990s Lee also acknowledged the mistakes of demolishing heritage buildings in the city’s early rush to rebuild.

-But Peter Barrett, an urban designer who has lived in Singapore for 20 years, says the criticisms ignore both history and context.
+But Peter Barrett, an urban designer who has lived in Singapore for over 20 years, says the criticisms ignore both history and context.
 ‘Every city needs to evolve and find its own way,’ he insists.
 ‘In the beginning, Singapore was coming out of a turbulent independence period from Malaya.
 It needed to carefully control its resources, including land development.
 It had limited land.
 This is why sustainable and balanced development from a commercial and community point of view drove the government’s controlled land development.’

 So much so that, these days, a steady stream of city planners and government officials from China, Southeast Asia, South America and Africa come calling on Singapore, where the Nanyang Technological University, the Lee Kuan Yew School of Public Policy and the Centre for Liveable Cities offer practical courses taught by practitioners for overseas officials up to the mayoral level, including leadership courses in urban governance and planning.

 To Liu, the successful story of urban planning in Singapore is about grit, hard work, inspired political leadership and an uncommon regard for the good of the greater community.
 ‘You want people to live in a good environment,’ he says.
 ‘But nothing you want to achieve in a city like Singapore happens by accident.’